roeybenarieh/sgc/README.md

 the app gets CGM values according to pydexcom project.(only works with dexcom sensors)

 things to do:
-1) make the scheduled injection suggestions work in the background - even when the app is closed
 2) create better function for evaluating the injection sugestion